EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 my $host = $opt{host} || '';
 ```

-We're ready to connect, using the very standard IO::Socket module.
-If the host starts with a slash, we assume this is the unix_socket_directory and replace the default '/tmp' location:
+We’re ready to connect, using the very standard IO::Socket module.
+If the host starts with a slash, we assume this is the unix_socket_directory and replace the default ‘/tmp’ location:

 ```perl
 ## Start the connection, either unix or tcp